Library

 noun verb

-The office and place for legal or medical work.
+Doing something many times to become better at it.
 To live according to the teachings of a religion.

 /ˌīˈden(t)ədē/